linaGirl/related/README.md

 ````
 var Related = require('related');

-// generate the models from the db
+// The ORM looks at your database and builds on the fly models.
+// You can start working on your database immediatelly.
 new Related({
       schema        : 'mySchemaName' // optional for mysql
     , database      : 'myDatabaseName'
     , type          : 'postgres'     // or mysql
     , hosts: [{
           host      : 'localhost'
         , username  : 'postgres'